FACULTY

 I eventually joined Gateway’s full-time faculty in 1996 to carry on the family business… of teaching.
 I come from a teaching family, and I am actually the third generation to do so.
 My father was a teacher in the computer and electronics field, and my grandfather was a respected teacher and headmaster in another country.

 On top of that, there is the business of my extended family: the advertising and marketing business.
-I have a brother-in-law that is a partner at a major advertising agency, another brother-in-law who runs his own agency, and a sister-in-law who works in social media positioning and promotions.
+I have a brother-in-law that is a partner at a major advertising agency, another brother-in-law who runs his own agency, and a sister-in-law who helped found one of the first major social media positioning and promotions companies in Milwaukee.
 My cousin is a very capable internet video developer on the west coast.
 I’m proud of all of them too.

 Philosophy: